Matthias Dollinger

-Matthias Dollinger (born 12 September 1979) is an Austrian footballer who currently plays for SV Austria Klagenfurt.
+Matthias Dollinger (born 12 September 1979) is an Austrian former footballer.

 Career

 After spending several years in Austria's lower leagues, Dollinger made his Bundesliga debut at 25 years of age for Grazer AK in the 2004–05 season.
 He subsequently earned a move to Rapid Wien but left the Vienna giants after two seasons to join LASK.

 National team statistics

+Personal life

+His son born in 2005, also called Matthias, is now a footballer as well.